Sack of Dinant: Events and recent historical research

 In 1994, John Horne and Allan Kramer published an article analyzing the campaign diaries of German soldiers who were in Belgium during August 1914.
-This publication effectively debunked the myth of German atrocities committed in Belgium during World War I. Since 1995, historians such as Michel Coleau, Aurore François, Michel Kellner, Vincent Scarniet, Axel Tixhon, and Frédéric Vesentini have conducted research on this episode.
+This publication effectively debunked the exaggerations and inventions about German atrocities committed in Belgium during World War I. Since 1995, historians such as Michel Coleau, Aurore François, Michel Kellner, Vincent Scarniet, Axel Tixhon, and Frédéric Vesentini have conducted research on this episode.
 Utilizing primary sources, including German war diaries and eyewitness accounts, these historians have established and analyzed the facts surrounding the events.

 In 2001, John Horne and Allan Kramer published German Atrocities, which was subsequently translated into French in 2005 under the title 1914.
 Les Atrocités allemandes, subtitled La Vérité sur les crimes de guerre en France et en Belgique.
 The sacking of Dinant is now recognized as a reality.

 However, in August 2017, art historian Ulrich Keller reignited the controversy in his book Schuldfragen: Belgischer Untergrundkrieg und deutsche Vergeltung im August 1914 (Questions de culpabilité: guerre clandestine belge et représailles allemandes en août 1914).
 Keller argues that civilian gunfire towards the German army provoked a severe German response against the population.
 His analysis, based on archival documents from Berlin, reveals the discovery of Belgian and French soldiers' uniforms in Dinant without accompanying weapons.
 Keller concludes that some soldiers may have disguised themselves as civilians to attack German soldiers, citing injuries sustained by soldiers that seemed inconsistent with conventional weaponry but rather suggestive of shotguns.

 Horne and Kramer acknowledge that while isolated instances of civilians firing on enemy forces might have occurred, as permitted by the Second Hague Conference of 1907, such instances were rare.
 Military historian Fernand Gérard has called on Angela Merkel to request a formal denial from her government.
 On November 27, 2017, the municipal council of Dinant officially denounced Keller's allegations and urged the federal government to adopt the same position.
 The German newspaper Die Welt now concurs with Axel Tixhon's findings.
 Although the Belgian militia (the Garde Civique) may have fired on the Germans, (Note: and no later than August 15th.) there was no occurrence of Franktireurkrieg ("francs-tireurs war") in Dinant.
 The latter appears to have been a fabrication by German soldiers.
 Finally, given that Keller's conclusions rely heavily on his interpretations, their validity remains questionable.
 Axel Tixhon, a historian specializing in the events of August 1914, argues that Keller's work is driven by objectives that diverge from those of rigorous scientific research.